Value of Sugar to the Canadian Economy

 Food Processing in Quebec Benefits from High Quality, Low-Cost Sugar

 "With its rich rural tradition and forward-looking entrepreneurship, the agri-food industry is a major contributor to Quebec's economy.
-The presence of several multinationals, including Barry Callebaut, Danone, Frito-Lay, Kraft and Nestlé, testifies to the vitality of the industry" (See also: Investissement Québec, Agri-food).
+Examples of major sugar-using food companies that have invested in Quebec include Barry Callebaut, Danone, Frito-Lay, Kraft, Nestlé, Parmalat, Pepsi, and Coca Cola (See also: Investissement Québec, Agri-food).

 Lantic Sugar, Montreal, QC

 There are over 2,400 food processing businesses in Quebec, representing a wide range of sectors, many of which use sugar as a major ingredient.
 This includes bakeries, beverages, sweetened dairy products, fruit preserving and sugar and chocolate confectionery producers.
-Sales of major sugar-using food products account for $5.6 billion in sales and $2.2 billion in exports.
+Sales of major sugar-using food products account for approximately $5.5 billion in sales and $2.9 billion in exports.

 Sugar prices benefit food processors in every Canadian province

 The positive economic impact of an efficient domestic sugar industry is felt in every Canadian province, not only those that are home to sugar refineries.
-The food processing sector is the largest manufacturing sector in Saskatchewan, Manitoba, Newfoundland, Nova Scotia and Prince Edward Island and New Brunswick.
+The food processing sector is the largest or second largest manufacturing sector in all provinces.
 A steady supply of low-cost, high-quality sugar is an important ingredient in the success of the food processing sector.
 Retail consumers also benefit from Canada's efficient sugar industry as domestic sugar prices are significantly less than those in the United States, where sugar is subject to government controls and high support prices.